GFlisch/Arc4u/src/Arc4u.AspNetCore.Results/README.md

 Just use the static method 'SetFromErrorFactory(Func<IEnumerable<IError>, ProblemDetails> fromErrors)' to set your custom implementation.

 The Arc4u framework covers the following Error types:
-- IExceptionalError => will result in a Generic message.
+- IExceptionalError => will result in a Generic message with an Http Status Code equal to 500.
-- ProblemDetailsError => will be converted to a ProblemDetails.
+- ProblemDetailsError => will be converted to a ProblemDetails with a default Http Status Code equal to 400 if another one is not given!
-- ValidationError => will be converted to a ValidationProblemDetails.
+- ValidationError => will be converted to a ValidationProblemDetails with a Http Status Code equal to 422.

 If you have your own error type, you can implement the IError interface and provide a custom implementation to convert it to a ProblemDetails.